If you want to get involved with sustainability at the University of Leeds, you should be a Student Sustainability Architect.

 Past projects have ranged from increasing sustainability-themed dissertations and student representation in political activity to helping to spread recycling knowledge across Halls of Residence and developing a Sustainability Representatives network across faculties and schools.

-Full details of the 2021/22 projects are available in the candidate brief here and on application you can express an interest in specific projects.
+Full details of the 2022/23 projects are available in the candidate brief available here and on application you can express an interest in specific projects.
 Activities that you can get involved with include:

 - Helping to drive biodiversity on campus and beyond through monitoring and living lab projects